 The research team is committed to creating public-facing materials (op-eds, popular articles, blog posts, webinars, and lessons, etc.) to help address the skewed public view that religion is anti-choice.
 You can find some of our publications here.

 Data will also be used in scholarship to address the gaps identified in the background paragraph above.
 Our proposals have been accepted at the annual meetings of the American Academy of Religion and the Society of Christian/Jewish/Muslim Ethics for the 2022-2023 academic year.

 This study has been approved by the Institutional Review Board at Elon University, Protocol #22-015 since July 1, 2021.

-The IRBs of Rutgers University, Georgia State University, and Dartmouth College have all signed reliance agreements.
+The IRBs of Rutgers University, Georgia State University, Dartmouth College, and Mount Saint Mary’s have all signed reliance agreements.

 Sign up for email updates about the Abortion & Religion project.

 Financial donations to support this research may be made to Elon University and designated for the Abortion & Religion Project, please contact firstname.lastname@example.org